xeokit/sdk/packages/sdk/src/formats/xgf/README.md

 ## 1. What XGF is

-XGF is xeokit's compact binary format for **geometry, materials, and textures** — the visual half of a model.
-It's positional, length- prefixed, and designed to be loaded in one fetch + a handful of typed-array views.
+XGF is xeokit's compact binary format for **geometry, materials, textures, transforms, and objects** — the visual half of a model.
+It's positional, length-prefixed, and designed to be loaded from one binary chunk into a handful of typed-array views.

 Two roles: